Home » Aneshia Harris, 19: Skipped School & Vanished In 1993

 A Detroit, Michigan teen who went missing in 1993 has barely been talked about in public reports in decades.
 Aneshia Harris was a 19-year-old student in the Motor City when she mysteriously vanished all those years ago.
-Once again, like many of the cases here on Our Black Girls, there isn’t much known about Aneshia, her life, or her family, and unfortunately, it doesn’t seem that there has been any movement on her case since its inception.
+Once again, like many of these cases, there isn’t much known about Aneshia, her life, or her family.
+Unfortunately, it doesn’t seem that there has been any movement on her case since its inception.
 Where she attended school hasn’t even been shared.

 According to the National Missing & Unidentified Persons System (NamUs), Aneshia Harris decided on April 3, 1993, that she didn’t want to go to school.
-Instead, it’s reported, she took a trip to her stepbrother’s girlfriend’s house.
-What her relationship was with her stepbrother or his girlfriend is unknown as are their names, but no one has seen or heard from Aneshia since that time.
+Instead, it’s reported she took a trip to her stepbrother’s girlfriend’s house.
+What her relationship was with her stepbrother or his girlfriend is unknown, as are their names.
+No one has seen or heard from Aneshia since that time.

 Anyone with information about this case is urged to contact the Detroit Police Department at (313) 596-1800 or their local authorities.
 Her agency case number is 1605140231.

 Please share this story about Aneshia Harris to help reignite the investigation into her case.
 She is our sister, and her life matters.[via][via][via]

 Journalist.
 Activist.
 Storyteller. •OurBlackGirls.com •@OurBlackGirls on IG, Twitter, Facebook, TikTok, Spotify Podcasts, Apple Podcasts, & Anchor FM